Xtremilicious/projectlearn-project-based-learning/README.md

 - A BitTorrent client in Python
 - Barcode & QR Code Scanner using Python & OpenCV
 - Build the Game of Life using Python

+## Node.js:
+- Build a Simple AI Chatbot using Speech API

 ## React:
 - Social Networking Website using React